nburrus/tuxpaint/docs/fr_FR.UTF-8/README.txt

    Many input devices offer a way to quickly scroll within applications — many mice have a scroll wheel, trackballs have scroll rings, and trackpads recognize certain "scroll" gestures (e.g., two-finger vertical motion, or vertical motion on the edge of the trackpad).
-Tux Paint supports scrooling input to allow quick scrolling through certain lists (e.g., Stamps, Magic tools, and the New and Open dialogs).
+Tux Paint supports scrolling input to allow quick scrolling through certain lists (e.g., Stamps, Magic tools, and the New and Open dialogs).